Thanks to the implementation of name checks when we send money, these errors should be less of a problem than they used to be.

 Because of the way IBAN works, our money is far less likely to be swallowed by the wrong account and far more likely to bounce back to us - letting us know something has gone wrong somewhere.

-However, some UK banks - including Lloyds, HSBC, and Barclays - will only permit international transfers to be carried out when we provide the full name and address of the recipient, even if they're in a country that uses IBAN.
+However, some UK banks will only permit international transfers to be carried out when we provide the full name and address of the recipient, even if they're in a country that uses IBAN.

 Furthermore, anti-money laundering laws in the US and some other countries mean that we need to be able to provide as much detail as possible about the recipient, and get it all right, before the payment can go ahead.